Joyce Brothers: Career

-Licensure as a psychologist

-As a psychologist, Brothers had been licensed in New York since 1958.

 Television and radio

 $64,000 Question (1955)

-Brothers' first television appearance was at the age of 28.
+Brothers's first television appearance was at the age of 28.
 At that time, her husband was making $50 a month as a medical intern at Mount Sinai Hospital in New York, which was not enough to support them and their three-year-old daughter.
 To escape what Brothers called the "slum-like conditions" of her New York City walkup, she was driven to enter as a contestant on the game show The $64,000 Question.
 The top-charting show had the largest jackpot of all quiz shows at the time.